Inline Static Assets

 To fix this, you can add type declarations for these URL queries, please create src/env.d.ts file and add the following type declarations.

-• Method 1: If the @rsbuild/core package is installed, you can directly reference the type declarations provided by @rsbuild/core:
+• Method 1: If the @rsbuild/core package is installed, you can reference the preset types provided by @rsbuild/core:

 /// <reference types="@rsbuild/core/types" />